defdefred/Remotty/README.md

 A cheap Openwrt router can acte as a SSH portal and serve a dedicated WiFi management network to several Remotty.

 ## Hardware & Software
-Any ESP32 board with usb port and flashed with Arduino (https://github.com/defdefred/EasyLibSSH/blob/main/README_Arduino.md)
+Any ESP32 board with usb port and flashed with [Arduino](https://github.com/defdefred/EasyLibSSH/blob/main/README_Arduino.md).

 The libSSH server api is quite tricky, so I use the [easylibssh](https://github.com/defdefred/EasyLibSSH) library.
 ## Configuration